Red-tagging in the Philippines: Investigations

 The Senate committee on national defense concluded its probe on red-tagging in February 2021.
 While the committee report concluded that a law criminalizing red-tagging was not needed, it said that Antonio Parlade's actions were "undue public propaganda" that were damaging to the National Task Force to End Local Communist Armed Conflict and the Armed Forces of the Philippine.
 Representatives France Castro, Carlos Zarate, Ferdinand Gaite, Eufemia Cullamat, Arlene Brosas, and Sarah Elago of the Makabayan bloc in the House of Representatives stated that "Current legal remedies are insufficient, defective and lacking.
 Human rights violators have largely escaped accountability.
 Experience has shown that even with the protective writs (habeas corpus, amparo, data), victims remain vulnerable to harassment and fail to deter attacks".

 At a House of Representatives hearing in September 2020, Philippine National Police announced that it would investigate the alleged red-tagging done by Abra, Romblon, Leyte, and Surigao del Sur police stations against progressive organizations.
 In September 2022, the Philippine National Police announced that it would probe a police station that red-tagged Ninoy Aquino on Ninoy Aquino Day.
 Representative Raoul Manuel said at a House hearing that the post amounted to both disinformation and historical distortion.

 The Commission on Human Rights in July 2024 began a public inquiry on the red-tagging of rights defenders in the Philippines.
 Speakers at the probe included United Nations special rapporteur on freedom and opinion Irene Khan, United Nations special rapporteur on the situation of human rights defenders Mary Lawlor, United Nations senior human rights adviser Signe Poulsen, George Andreopoulos of the John Jay College of Criminal Justice, Aua Baldé, chair of the working group on enforced or involuntary disappearances, Mel Sta.
-Maria, dean of the Far Eastern University Institute of Law, Theodore Te, former Supreme Court spokesperson and Free Legal Assistance Group regional coordinator, Christianne Grace Salonga, executive director of the Movement Against Disinformation, and Ephraim Cortez, president of the National Union of People's Lawyers.
+Maria, dean of the Far Eastern University Institute of Law, Theodore Te, former Supreme Court spokesperson and Free Legal Assistance Group regional coordinator, Christianne Grace Salonga, executive director of the Movement Against Disinformation, and Ephraim Cortez, president of the National Union of Peoples' Lawyers.